Purpose of the Service

 Customs is responsible for the data security of the service concerning the systems owned by Customs and the systems of third parties used in the production of the service.

 All collected data is stored in accordance with legislation in force.
 By various administrative and technical measures, Customs aims to prevent and minimise threats of unauthorised access to data, misuse of data and inaccuracies in data.

-When using the service, the customer should be aware of the fact that no IT system is completely secure against misuse and that there are always risks involved when data is sent and processed, regardless of how the data is collected and processed.
+When using the service, the user should be aware of the fact that no IT system is completely secure against misuse and that there are always risks involved when data is sent and processed, regardless of how the data is collected and processed.

-Customs is not liable for any loss of data or delays caused by interruptions or disruptions in the system and will not compensate the customer for any inconvenience, costs or indirect damages caused by interruptions in the service.
+Customs is not liable for any loss of data or delays caused by interruptions or disruptions in the system and will not compensate the user for any inconvenience, costs or indirect damages caused by interruptions in the service.

 Customs is not liable for the actions of the service provider chosen by the message declarant.
 Furthermore, using a service provider will not affect the message declarant’s responsibilities in relation to Customs.

 Customs is not liable for any third party material linked to Customs’ website or for any material otherwise published by a third party.